Is it necessary to change your tires seasonally? Can it increase your safety and ride quality on the road?

 The snowflake symbol on winter tires demonstrates their capability of winter traction performance.
 It provides safety and control in snowy and icy conditions.
 While a few normal tires meet these performance requirements, most true snow tires carry this symbol, indicating that they are specially developed for winter driving.

 When To Switch To Winter Tires?

-The timing when you should put snow tires on is essential to your safety in cold weather.
+The timing is essential to your safety in cold weather.
 Many people often change their tires when they spot the first snowflakes fall to the ground.
 However, this is not the ideal time to make a switch.

 Temperature Drops Below 44०F

 Don’t wait until the temperature drops too much.
 When you feel it’s cold enough to wear a coat, it’s when to put winter tires on.
 This preparation is very helpful in case of a sudden drop in temperature.

 When you start to feel a thumping in your car and know that the tires are not flat, it’s time to change to winter tires.
 This sensation is a warning sign that your all-season tires cannot perform at their best and start to lose their elasticity in cold weather.

 Tread Depth Is Lacking